-The Freedom House evaluates the freedom of the press through 23 methodology questions divided broad categories: three environment, the political environment, and the economic environment.
+The Freedom House evaluates the freedom of the press through 23 methodology questions divided categories: into three broad the legal environment, the political environment, and the economic environment.
 These include measurements of the robustness of political news, the safety of journalists, the extent of state intrusion in media affairs, and an evaluation of any onerous legal or economic pressures the press are subject to.
 According to these criteria, the Slovakian press is reasonably free (26) and on a par with many of the other PROMISE countries (Fig.1.6).